lempusher/python/google_python_class/readme.md

-Google's Python is a good practice
+Google's Python Class is a good practice